primex-finance/keeper-public/README.md

 -----

-There are two ways to set ypur private key:
+There are two ways to set your private key:

 1) Private key in raw format